-You can use the transparency features of the color table to see through the display.
+The transparency features of the color table can be adjusted to see through the display.
 This is done by right-clicking on the color bar, going down to Transparency, and selecting a percentage.

 Color Table - Shows the active color table and the associated high and low data values in the units of the display.
 As the mouse pointer is moved over the color bar, the value at a particular color is shown.
 Right click on the color bar or click on the button that displays the name of the Color Table to make modifications to the color bar.
-This allows you to open the Color Table Editor, change the range, select other color tables, etc.
+This allows for opening the Color Table Editor, changing the range, selecting other color tables, etc.

 Visible Range - Sets the range of data displayed.
-Clicking the Change button will allow you to change the range from the default values for the parameter.
+Clicking the Change button will allow for changing the range from the default values for the parameter.
 Clicking the checkbox next to Visible Range applies any modified range to the data being displayed in the Main Display window.